 I think you’re good to go with rescheduling your Home Chef!

-I’m wondering if you have an opinion on the Dyson “big ball” canister vacuum cleaners?
+Do you have an opinion on the Dyson “big ball” canister vacuum cleaners?
 We need a new vacuum and have a large area of wood and carpet to vacuum.
 I like the idea of having no bag to replace.
 Thanks!
 Julie

 Dear Julie: I do have an opinion and here it is: I am not a Dyson fan.
 I’ve owned and used Dyson products with great disappointment.
-I think they are too heavy, too cumbersome, too noisy, too prone to premature breakdown and way too expensive.
+I think they are too heavy, too cumbersome, too noisy, too prone to premature breakdown, and way too expensive.

-Quite a few years ago in my frustration I set out to find the best vacuum—forget inexpensive, I just wanted the best so I could stop buying vacuum cleaners!
-I kept looking at the Shark, but assumed it couldn’t be any good because it truly was inexpensive.
-I decided to buy my first Shark vacuum anyway with the promise to myself that if it wasn’t a great vacuum I would return it post haste.
+Quite a few years ago in my frustration, I set out to find the best vacuum—forget inexpensive, I just wanted the best so I could stop buying vacuum cleaners!
+I kept looking at the Shark but assumed it couldn’t be any good because it truly was inexpensive.
+I decided to buy my first Shark vacuum anyway with the promise to myself that if it wasn’t a great vacuum I would return it post-haste.
 And let me tell you, I was shocked—speechless! by what happened.

 Since then I have owned and gifted so many Shark Navigators (I use the excuse that I need to be always testing the latest model so here you can have this one) I have lost count.
 My kids, my friends—we’re all Shark freaks.
 And I’m the biggest one of all.
 I cannot recommend more highly the Shark Navigator Lift-Away Pro vacuum cleaner.
 You’ll be happy to know that it is bagless and easy to clean, too.
 Shark Navigator Lift-Away Pro is designed for hard surfaces, carpeting and stairs, too.
 It is so lightweight, so well-designed and so effective it makes vacuuming [almost] fun!